AstroMined/debtonator/docs/progress.md

 ## Known Issues

-1. **Repository Implementation Gaps**
+1. **Repository Implementation Completion**
-   - Two repositories still missing implementation:
-     - IncomeCategoryRepository
-     - CashflowForecastRepository
+   - All repositories are now implemented (18/18 core, 5/5 additional)
-   - Need to create tests for new repositories
+   - Focus on testing new repositories according to established patterns
-   - Schema factory needed for new model types
+   - Need schema factory tests for new model types
-   - Implementation parity needed with existing repositories
+   - Implementation parity achieved across all repositories

 2. **Repository Tests**
    - Need tests for newly implemented repositories